 If you’re wondering How Can I Tell if I Need New Brakes, you’re in the right place!
 Brakes aren’t something most people think about until they suspect a problem.
-Brakes are perhaps the most important safety feature of any vehicle, so they’re definitely something you want to keep maintained & working well.
+Brakes are perhaps the most important safety feature of any vehicle!
+They’re definitely something you want to keep maintained & working well.

 How Can I Tell if I Need New Brakes?

-- Unusual Noises – Squeaking, Squealing, or Grinding is usually a sign that your brakes are ready for replacement.
-If you just get the occasional squeak or squeal, you may just have brakes that are glazed, which is a cheap & easy fix and usually doesn’t require a new set.
+If you notice Squeaking, Squealing, or Grinding, that is usually a sign that your brakes are ready for replacement.
+Occasional squeaking or squealing may just mean that the brakes are glazed, which is a cheap & easy fix.
+This usually doesn’t require a new set.
 If you get squeaking or squealing more often, it may be the brake pad wear indicator or “squealer” hitting the rotor.
-This is an early warning device to let you know your brakes are worn to the point of needing replacement.
-A grinding noise when braking is usually the result of brake pads or shoes that are completely worn, and are now metal-on-metal.
+Intended as an early warning device, this is built in to let you know your brakes are worn to the point of needing replacement.
+A more severe grinding noise when braking is usually the result of brake pads or shoes that are completely worn.
+The noise is a result of metal-on-metal contact.
 You’ll want to get your brakes checked ASAP if this is the case.

-- Your Eyes – If you cam see your brake calipers (the metal, crescent shaped parts behind your car’s wheels), you may be able to visually inspect your car’s brake pads yourself.
-If you find it difficult to see the pads, your cell phone camera or a small mirror may help you get the right angle.
-If you have 1/4″ or more of friction material on your brake pads, you have a bit of time before you need new brakes.
-Any less, and you’ll want to plan on a trip to your mechanic soon.
+If you can see your brake calipers (the metal, crescent shaped parts behind your car’s wheels), you’re in luck!
+You may be able to visually inspect your car’s brake pads yourself.
+If you find it difficult to see the pads, try this.
+Use your cell phone camera or a small mirror to help you get the right angle.
+Firstly, If you have 1/4″ or more of friction material on your brake pads, you have a bit of time before you need new brakes.
+So, any less, and you’ll want to plan on a trip to your mechanic soon.

 .
 One way you’ll know it’s time for a brake inspection is by remembering “VIBE”